ucsc-vama/RepCut-Partitioner/README.md

 By default the tool is silent on success and prints errors to stderr.
 Info/debug logs go to stderr; partition statistics (on success) go to stdout.

+## On `--target_ib` (imbalance target)

+RepCut asks MtKaHyPar to do two things:

+1. **Balance partition size** — controlled by `--target_ib` (the ε passed to MtKaHyPar).
+Partitions are guaranteed to deviate from the average by at most a factor of ε.
+2. **Minimize replication** — the km1 objective.
+Replication is what breaks intra-cycle dependences between partitions, but it also adds work.

+The RepCut algorithm itself cannot *a priori* formulate where the replication will land across partitions.
+Even when MtKaHyPar produces a well-balanced result on the proxy hypergraph, the replication it introduces is distributed back across the RepCut partitions in a way RepCut does not directly control.
+So in situations with high replication, the post-replication RepCut partitions can still be unbalanced despite a tight `--target_ib`.

+This has a less-than-intuitive consequence: **if you observe high replication, raising `--target_ib` may actually both reduce replication and improve the real balance.**
+A larger `target_ib` gives MtKaHyPar more search space to reduce the km1 objective (replication), and the resulting drop in replication can more than offset the looser balance target on the proxy hypergraph.

+In short:

+- The right value of `--target_ib` depends on the input graph.
+- `0.03` is simply MtKaHyPar's default and is **likely too small** for many RepCut inputs.
+- If your partition stats show a high duplication cost, try a larger value (e.g. 0.1, 0.3) and compare the resulting balance.

 ## Example

 To partition `rocket21-1c.graph` into 4 partitions with info-level logging: